hoshiya4522/dotfiles/README.md

 You'll need to install GNU Stow to install the dotfiles.
 Do `sudo pacman -S stow` (stow will be installed with `installplugs` scripts anyway).
 The installation scripts aren't polished.
 So, if you find any bugs please open an issue.
-Also, feel free to contribute I'll be happy to review anderge your PR!
+Also, feel free to contribute I'll be happy to review and merge your PR!